-It is a very scenic drive from Red Beach until Shakespear Regional Park.
-The houses have unique modern or beach designs and great views of the coast.
+Anyways, it is a very scenic drive from Red Beach until Shakespear Regional Park.
+There are some very charming New Zealand houses to look at along the way.\

-Do climb Lion’s rock.
+Do climb Lion’s Rock.
 The stairs make the climb easy for all ages.
-The view of the beach from the top (though not the highest point) is worth it.
+The view of the beach from the top is worth it.